Construction dumpster rental in Toledo

 20-yard construction roll-off

-The 20-yard roll-off measures 20 feet long by 7 feet wide and stands 4 feet tall, with about 2 tons of debris included.
+The 20-yard roll-off measures 20 feet long, 7 feet wide, and 4 feet tall, with about 2 tons of debris included.

-Our 20-yard roll-off handles kitchen and bath remodels, single-room demo, and small framing jobs in Toledo, Ohio.
+This 20-yard roll-off fits kitchen and bath remodels, single-room demo, and small framing jobs in tight spaces.

 30-yard construction roll-off

-The 30-yard roll-off runs 22 feet long, 8 feet wide, and 6 feet tall, with about 4 tons included for your debris.
+The 30-yard roll-off runs 22 feet long, 8 feet wide, and 6 feet tall, with about 4 tons of capacity included.

-This size container holds whole-house remodels, additions, and new-build framing with ease and high walls for bulky drywall and lumber.
+The 30-yard container handles whole-house remodels, additions, and new-build framing with high walls for bulky drywall and lumber.

 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long by 8 feet wide and stands 8 feet tall, with about 5 tons of debris included.
+The 40-yard roll-off stretches 22 feet long, 8 feet wide and stands 8 feet tall, with about 5 tons included.

-Sized for commercial builds and large tear-outs, the 40-yard roll-off is the largest container we stage on jobsites.
+Sized for commercial builds and large tear-outs, the 40-yard roll-off is the largest container we stage on jobs.

 Construction Debris, Drywall, Lumber Acceptance